 Step 3: Check levels for clipping

 Keep your mixes clean, with minimal bus compression on the tracks.
 Check your faders to make sure none are clipping , and making sure you leave enough headroom on each track AND the stereo output.
 The loudest parts of your track should be peaking at -6dB.

 Export your unmastered original mix at the resolution (sample rate and bit rate) at which it was recorded.
 This needs to be a lossless file, so do not under any circumstances bounce down to an mp3!
 At the very minimum, make sure you bounce unmastered mixes at 16bit/48kHz.

-If you digital audio workstation has a 'normalize' option on the bounce menu make sure the box is unchecked before you bounce.
+If your digital audio workstation has a ' normalize ' option on the bounce menu, make sure the box is unchecked before you bounce.

 Finally, import your mix(es) into a new project in your DAW.
 If you’re working on multiple songs for an album, place each song on a different track.
 Then proceed immediately to step 5...

 Step 5: Take a break

 Yep.
 You heard it; take some time off.
 What a difference a day makes!
 But ideally, leave your track a couple of days, or more, before you come back to it.
 Trust me - your mind will be fresh, your ears will be fresh, and you may possibly have had time to shower.
 The longer you can wait between mixing and mastering, the better you'll be at listening objectively to your work.

 The first tool in mastering is to reach for someone else’s song.
 Nature abhors a vacuum, and as you work you'll want to compare what you're doing with something that has been professionally mastered to keep you focused and help you make the right decisions.

 Even if you’re planning on hiring a mastering engineer or using an online service, you’d still be wise to choose some reference tracks to keep you on point.